juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

     # govc vm.option.info '/datacenter/vm/k8s-node1' | grep HwVersion
 HwVersion:           15

+---
+## Setting up VMs in the Guest OS
+The next step is to install the necessary Kubernetes components on the Ubuntu OS virtual machines.
+Some components must be installed on all of the nodes.
+In other cases, some of the components need only be installed on the master, and in other cases, only the workers.
+In each case, where the components are installed is highlighted.
+All installation and configuration commands should be executed with root privilege.
+You can switch to the root environment using the "sudo su" command.

+* Disable Swap (Both master and worker )
+SSH into all K8s worker nodes and disable swap on all nodes including master node.
+This is a prerequisite for kubeadm.
+   # sudo su
+   # swapoff -a
+   # vi /etc/fstab ... remove any swap entry from   this file ...

 **Weitere Tools die wir brauchen können findet ihr hier:**

 kubectl for other Operating Systems [https://kubernetes.io/docs/tasks/tools/install-kubectl/]()